uroybd/topobon/src/site/notes/Personal/Reading/Books/Read/The Society of the Spectacle by Guy Debord.md

 Guy Debord was not prophesizing.
 Quite the contrary.
 He observed these phenomena in his own time.
 Our feeling of eerie accuracy of describing our society is due to the fact that the disease is now more acute than ever.

 There's no way to deny that symbolism leads the way to abstraction, and abstraction allows us to build broader logical systems.
 Most of our achievements as a species owes much to that.
 Money, or state, even most of the philosophies, and ethics are mostly make-believe. **But, these are not imaginary either.
-These are inter-subjectivity real.**
+These are inter-subjectively real.**

 What Debord labelled as the **Spectacles** are not merely symbols.
 They are symbols, which doesn't represent the entity they symbolize.
 According to Debord these spectacles create a false sense of reality devoid of an underlying layer of synapses to any real interest of life:
 { #78f1a3}